paulodowd/SummerSchool2022/Challenge1.md

 ```
  let right_activation = robot.sensors[0].reading + robot.sensors[1].reading;
 ```
 creates a variable called "right_activation", and stores the sum of sensor 0 and sensor 1.
 This is how to read a sensor in your code.
-The sensors will always have an update to value.
+The sensors will always have an up to date value.

 In the above code, we can see that
 ```